Printer Friendly PDF

 - Long-Term Hepatitis Infections: Hepatitis B and C virus infections left untreated over an extended period of time can lead to cirrhosis.
 These strains of hepatitis spread through unprotected sex, used needles, and childbirth.

 - Diabetes: People with type 2 diabetes, especially those who consume high amounts of alcohol or have viral hepatitis, face an increased risk for liver cancer.

-- Exposure: People who live or work in certain conditions where they are exposed to thorotrast, arsenic, and aflatoxins have an increased risk of liver cancer.
+- Exposure: People who are exposed to Thorotrast, arsenic, certain parasites, anabolic steroids, and aflatoxins have an increased risk of liver cancer.